Attractivité et mobilité

 - 2 to 4 months for a final year project

-As part of existing or new collaborations between an Inria team and a foreign team, or to support an Inria international programme, a researcher may propose to take in a Master's or PhD candidate, after selecting the latter with his partner.
+As part of existing or new collaborations between an Inria team and a foreign team, to support an Inria international programme, and under an agreement between Inria and a foreign partner, a researcher may propose to take in a Master's or PhD candidate, after selecting the latter with his partner.
 These intakes are possible throughout the year within the limit of the available budget.
 The French co-supervisor must then submit an application online.

 This application must include: